Come Out, Ye Black and Tans: Authorship

 The song is attributed to Irish songwriter Dominic Behan, who was born into the literary Behan family in Dublin in 1928 (his brother was Brendan Behan).
 It was composed at some time in the early 1960s.
 The setting of the song is the Dublin into which Behan was born in the late 1920s, and the main character in the song (who is calling his neighbours "Black and Tans"), is believed to be Behan's father, Stephen Behan, who was a prominent Irish republican, and who had fought in the Irish War of Independence and the Irish Civil War.
 At times, the song's authorship has been mistakenly attributed to Stephen Behan.

 Melody

 The melody of the song was adapted by Behan from an old air, Rosc Catha na Mumhan (Irish for "Battlecry of Munster"), by Piaras Mac Gearailt (Pierce FitzGerald, c.
 1709 – c.
 1792), which was closely associated with the Jacobite cause during the 18th century.
-The tune is also used by the loyalist song The Boyne Water.
+The tune is originally from an Ulster loyalist song called The Boyne Water, from the 17th century.
 A variant of the tune migrated to Scotland and to the Appalachian Mountains, where it became the most common melody for the traditional folk ballad Barbara Allen.